hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 <!-- this section should cover: platform (x86, sgx sdk, linux; but also via docker); cmake; shim.h -> hello world tutorial -->

 As mentioned earlier, FPC Chaincode is executed in an enclave.
-In the initial version, FPC will supports Intel SGX as trusted execution technology.
+In the initial version, FPC will supports Intel&reg; SGX as trusted execution technology.
 For this reason, a FPC Chaincode must currently be written in C++ using our FPC SDK, which builds on top of the Intel [SGX SDK](https://github.com/intel/linux-sgx).
 The current development platform is Linux (Ubuntu).
 However, we also do enable seamless development via docker.
 Hence, development is also easily possible with MacOS or Windows as host.